This Is How Much a "Big Date" Cost the Year You Were Born

 Total: $44 ($65.89 when adjusted for inflation)

-“While cigarette use has seen a steady decline in recent years, hookah (water paper) use has rapidly increased in popularity,” reports a 2015 study published in the journal JMIR Public Health and Surveillance.
-Hookah lounges became a national phenomenon in the ’90s and early 2000s, making these smoky spaces the place to go for an intimate date night.
-In fact, one reporter in 2003 called hookah lounges “America’s trendiest gathering places.”
-And for more 2000s nostalgia, check out these 20 Things Every “Cool Kid” Growing Up in the 2000s Owned.
+"While cigarette use has seen a steady decline in recent years, hookah (water paper) use has rapidly increased in popularity," reports a 2015 study published in the journal JMIR Public Health and Surveillance.
+Hookah lounges became a national phenomenon in the '90s and early 2000s, making these smoky spaces the place to go for an intimate date night.
+In fact, one reporter in 2003 called hookah lounges "America's trendiest gathering places."
+And for more 2000s nostalgia, check out 23 Celeb Red Carpet Photos From 2000 You Have to See to Believe.